Sotho language: Geographic distribution

-Geographical distribution of Sotho in South Africa: proportion of the population that speaks Sotho at home.

 Geographical distribution of Sotho in South Africa: density of Sotho home-language speakers.

 According to the South African National Census of 2011, there were almost four million first language Sesotho speakers recorded in South Africa – approximately eight per cent of the population.
 Most Sesotho speakers in South Africa reside in Free State and Gauteng.
 Sesotho is also the main language spoken by the people of Lesotho, where, according to 1993 data, it was spoken by about 1,493,000 people, or 85% of the population.
 The census fails to record other South Africans for whom Sesotho is a second or third language.
 Such speakers are found in all major residential areas of Metropolitan Municipalities – such as Johannesburg, and the Vaal Triangle – where multilingualism and polylectalism are very high.

 Official status

 Sesotho is one of the twelve official languages of South Africa, one of the two official languages of Lesotho and one of the sixteen official languages of Zimbabwe.